Start/Know

 Asking is a way of provoking the mind to seek answers.
 By putting the six basic questions together, we can have a better understanding and perspective on a situation.

-When we have something to do, we can start from that mind map by inserting answers into each branch, each answer as a subtopic.
+When we have something to do, we can start from that mind map by inserting answers into each branch, with each answer as a subtopic.

 Syllabus